guftall/guftall.github.io/_posts/2020-02-13-hello-world.markdown

 tags: [introduce,hi]
 ---
 Hi, I'm Omid Dehghani and this is my first website that hosted by `Github Pages`.
 I am `Software Engineering STUDENT`.
-Learning and working in `Persian Gulf University`.
+Learning and working at `Persian Gulf University`.